Denegal/Opslog/docs/Installation.rst

 1. Download the opslog program and extract zip file

 2. Inside the opslog folder run the opslog program as root or with sudo privileges.

     - Example: ``sudo ./opslog``

 3. Follow the prompts to complete install of the program

-4. Restart terminal and ensure alias is working by running ``opslog`` -If the opslog program help is displayed, the program installed correctly -The original folder can now be removed if desired
+4. Restart terminal and ensure alias is working by running ``opslog``

+    - If the opslog program help is displayed, the program installed correctly
+    - The original folder can now be removed if desired

 Install Location